Team-Resurgent/KratosInstallGuide/customization.md

 - **Start Simple** - Begin with basic colors and gradually add effects.
 It's easier to understand how each setting works when you change one thing at a time.

-- **Use the Load Button** - Always load current config before making changes to see existing settings.
-This helps you understand what's currently configured and avoid losing your work.

 - **Experiment with Easing** - Different easing functions create unique animation feels:
   - Use **Sine Ease In Out** for smooth, natural movements
   - Use **Elastic** or **Bounce** for playful, energetic effects